nthimothe/FrDictionary/README.md

 # (French) Dictionary !

 Build and use your own personal dictionary with ease.
-Store English words, French words, Spanish words and their definitions, or whatever you like—-even important information such as a named mapped to phone numbers.
+Store English words, French words, Spanish words and their definitions, or whatever you like—-even important information such as names mapped to phone numbers.

 Valid Commands include: